“Work, Travel, Save, Repeat.” ~ Unknown

 The descent, however, is like fighting gravity.
 Most people have a hard time ascending, I, on the other hand, have a hard time descending.
 Heights, the fear of rolling and the unstable sand soil have me on my fours some time.

-Here’s a video taken by Monicah before ascending Sleeping Warrior:
+Here’s a video that was taken by Monicah before ascending Sleeping Warrior:

 View this post on Instagram